-Mattress comfort trumps all else.
-Or it should.
+Mattress comfort trumps all.

 When choosing a mattress, these are the points to consider:

 - Sleep position: each favoured sleep position has its downside, and the mattress should make up for it as far as possible in order to avoid aches, pains and discomfort.
-While this has nothing to do with the size of the mattress, it has everything to do with price and how you choose the best mattress for your needs.
+While this has nothing to do the size of the mattress, it has everything to do with price and how you choose the best mattress for your needs.
 Let’s clarify.

 You often end up sleeping with your feet dangling off the bed, so you are thinking about choosing a mattress that has extra length.
-This of course, will cost more than the standard size, and the bedding to fit the additional length will also cost more.
+This, of course, will cost more than the standard size, and the bedding to fit the additional length will also cost more.